 |One or more sections on this page provide access to easy-read information - look out for this logo.|

 ASSIST (Autism Support Signposting Information Services Team) and is part of The National Autistic Society.
-ASSIST is commissioned by Ealing, Hammersmith & Fulham, Westminster and Kensington and Chelsea local authorities to provide free support for adults on the autism spectrum.
+ASSIST is commissioned by Ealing, Hammersmith & Fulham, Westminster and Kensington and Chelsea local authorities to provide free support for autistic adults without a co-occurring learning disability.

 National Autistic Society's NAS West London Branch are volunteers who are parents of children on the autism spectrum and professionals.
-It covers the London boroughs of Westminster, Kensington & Chelsea and Hammersmith & Fulham and aims to offer support to parents and carers of children, but also to adults affected by autism.
+It covers the London boroughs of Westminster, Kensington & Chelsea and Hammersmith & Fulham and aims to offer support to parents and carers of children, but also to adults.

 Contact on 07436 802 632, or NASWestLondonBranch@nas.org.uk

 Kensington and Chelsea

 The National Autistic Society Centre, Greater London (Ladbroke Grove) offers a safe and supportive environment in which children, young people and adults can meet other people, try new activities, explore interests and develop their confidence and independence.
 We also offer support and training to families, carers and professionals.
 Contact 020 8962 3010 or email@example.com

 Snowflake School for autistic children.
 Snowflake is a new independent school which provides quality services for children on the autism spectrum

 The NHS website provides more detailed information on autism.

 Autistica is the UK’s national autism research charity.
 They focus on giving autistic people the opportunity to live long, happy, healthy lives.
 They do this by funding research, shaping policy and working with autistic people to understand their needs.

 Resource for Autism is a registered charity.
 They provide practical services for children and adults with a diagnosis of autism and for those who love and care for them